saadl27/PuckoPolis/README.md

     >Thumbs.db
     >```

-- for further details on .gitignore, have a look at [this page](https://git-scm.com/docs/gitignore)
+For further details on .gitignore, feel free to have a look at [this webpage](https://git-scm.com/docs/gitignore).

 # Part 1 - Read about RTOS and ChibiOS
-Read through ALL those 2 wiki pages:
+Read through the 2 following wiki pages:

 - [Generalities about RTOS](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/ChibiOS-Generalities-about-RTOS)
 - [Presenting ChibiOS](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/ChibiOS-Presenting-ChibiOS)

 # Part 2 - Multi-threaded blinky demo
 - The code provided to you does several things:
     - initializes the system
     - configures a serial port to send data to computer
     - configures the I2C (used by the IMU)
     - configures the IMU
-    - writes continuously at a given frequency to the serial port the measurements from the IMU
+    - writes the measurements from the IMU continuously at a given frequency to the serial port
 - 💡 To monitor what the EPuck2 sends via UART to computer, you must use a serial terminal.
 Consult [STM32F407 UART communication - Serial Monitor](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/EPuck2-Communicating-with-the-EPuck2#stm32f407-uart-communication---serial-monitor) for more details
 - 💡 You will find in the **main.c** file two threads:
     - **ThdFrontLed**
     - **ThdBodyLed**
-- The goal here is to see how to achieve the same result as in the TP1 (blink a led) but using threads
+- The goal here is to see how to achieve the same result as in the TP1 (blink a led) but using threads rather than timers directly
 - It is much simpler because no timer has to be configured and the choice of frequency is very easy
 - You will also visualize on the oscilloscope the mechanisms used by ChibiOS to switch between the threads